-Get the Streets Right
+Incremental Step: Get the Streets Right

 A community's street network is fundamental to any redevelopment efforts.
 Typical suburbs have wide, high-speed travel lanes designed to move cars efficiently through the area.
 But the primary focus of any suburban rescaling effort should be on moving people, not cars, through an area.
-This goal can be accomplished by building wide, inviting sidewalks; installing lanes and parking for bicycles; creating buffer zones between people and moving traffic; developing interesting places to walk; and making it safe to cross the road.
-Well-conceived streets can also kick-start investment and the redevelopment process.
+This goal can be accomplished by building wide, inviting sidewalks; installing lanes and parking for bicycles; creating buffer zones between people and moving traffic; installing rain gardens or bioswales in the buffer area; developing interesting places to walk; and making it safe to cross the road.
+Well-conceived streets can also kick-start the redevelopment process.
 However, in many suburban communities, which tend to be less competitive, the public sector may need to catalyze growth by making up-front investments with support for infrastructure and amenities to attract private-sector funds.